-There are 5 million Americans that are living their lives with dementia or Alzheimer’s.
-For those that have severe cases of Alzheimer’s, it leaves their family members wondering if memory care is what’s best for them.
+More than 6 million Americans are living with dementia or Alzheimer’s, and this number is projected to rise to nearly 13 million by 2050.
+For those with severe cases of Alzheimer’s, it can leave their families wondering if memory care is what’s best for them.

-If you’re looking into memory care for your loved one, there are some things you need to know before moving forward with your decision.
+If you’re considering memory care for your loved one, here is some helpful information you need to know before moving forward with your decision.

 What Is Memory Care?

-Memory care is another option that your loved one is offered when considering the move into a senior living facility.
+Memory care is an option that your loved one is offered when considering the move into a senior living community.
 It’s different from assisted living because your loved one will require more help when completing daily living activities.

-The care that will be provided to your family member is a plan that has been personalized to address their specific memory loss issues and help them continue to thrive as much as possible.
+The care that will be provided to your family member is a plan that has been personalized to address their specific memory loss issues, and helps them continue to thrive as much as possible.

-When you visit memory care facilities, you might get confused about why the entrances and doors are locked.
-This is to protect the residents from wandering and finding themselves in dangerous situations.
+When you visit memory care facilities, you might get confused about why the entrances and doors are locked or painted over to make it appear as part of the neighboring wall.
+This is to protect the residents from wandering away and finding themselves in potentially hazardous situations.

-While the thought of your loved one being in a facility that is locked might seem daunting, it’s not as scary as it sounds.
-The locked units won’t stop the residents from engaging in several activities and outings provided by the facility.
+While the thought of your loved one being in a locked community might seem daunting, it’s not as scary as it sounds.
+The locked pathways don’t stop the residents from engaging in several activities and outings provided by the caregivers, it only prevents them from meandering out of the memory care portion of the community.

 Increased Peace of Mind